forieux/qmm/docs/tutorial.rst

 =========

 The first thing to do is to implement the forward operator :math:`V` and adjoint :math:`V^t`.
-User is obviously in charge of it.
+User is in charge of it.
 They are callable that could be Python functions or methods of objects.

 .. code-block:: python